aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 **Benefits**

 * **Code reuse**.
-It's easier to reason about your project, modularize it and reuse code as it grows.
+It's easier to reason about your service, modularize it and reuse code as it grows.
 Eventually, it can be turned into a standalone library.
 * **No custom tooling**.
 Monolithic functions are treated just like normal Python packages; no upfront investment in tooling.
 * **Faster deployment and debugging**.
 Whether you use all-at-once, linear, or canary deployments, a monolithic function is a single deployable unit.
 IDEs like PyCharm and VSCode have tooling to quickly profile, visualize, and step through debug any Python package.

 **Downsides**

 * **Cold starts**.
 Frequent deployments and/or high load can diminish the benefit of monolithic functions depending on your latency requirements, due to [Lambda scaling model](https://docs.aws.amazon.com/lambda/latest/dg/invocation-scaling.html){target="_blank"}.
 Always load test to pragmatically balance between your customer experience and development cognitive load.
 * **Granular security permissions**.
 The micro function approach enables you to use fine-grained permissions, separate external dependencies & code signing at the function level.
 Conversely, you could have multiple functions while duplicating the final code artifact in a monolithic approach.
-Regardless, least privilege can be applied to either approaches.
+    - Regardless, least privilege can be applied to either approaches.
 * **Higher risk per deployment**.
-A bad deployment can cause the entire service to stop working while a micro function will limit its blast radius.
-You can minimize risks by ensuring modules are tested in isolation, use multiple environments in your CI/CD pipeline, and optionally use linear/canary deployments to trade lead time for safety.
+A misconfiguration or invalid import can cause disruption if not caught earlier in automated testing.
+Multiple functions can mitigate misconfigurations but they would still share the same code artifact.
+You can further minimize risks with multiple environments in your CI/CD pipeline.

 #### Micro function